cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 How many employees work at a factory, and how many factories can an employee work at?
 This is important information for our model (and for the database we will create from it).

 *Cardinality ratios* let us indicate the general number of instances of an entity that map to an entity on the other side of the relationship, and vice versa.
-The cardinalities defined by the basic model are 1 and N (or n).
-A cardinality of 1 actually means "zero or one"; a cardinality of N means "zero, one, or many".
-As most relationships are binary having only two participating entities, this gives rise to a small number of commonly occurring cardinality ratios:
+The cardinalities defined by the basic model are **1** and **N** (or **n**).
+A cardinality of **1** actually means "zero or one"; a cardinality of **N** means "zero, one, or many".
+As most relationships are binary (involving only two participating entities), there are a small number of commonly occurring cardinality ratios:

 - 1:1, read as "one-to-one"
 - 1:N, read as "one-to-many" (equivalently, N:1, or "many-to-one")